oamg/leapp/docs/source/test-actors.md

 - The Leapp QA team maintains an internal testing framework facilitating e2e tests.
 - [Members of the *oamg* GitHub organization] can trigger execution of the e2e tests by adding the comment 'e2e tests' under an opened *leapp* or *leapp-repository* PR

+## Bug fixing of actor

+Each bug found and fixed in the actor, should be covered by tests